univention/univention-corporate-server/doc/manual/software/updates.rst

 -----------------------------

-An update for more than one computer can be configured with an :guilabel:`Automatic updates` policy in the UMC modules :guilabel:`Computers` and :guilabel:`LDAP directory` (see :ref:`central-policies`).
+An update for more than one computer can be configured with an *Automatic updates* policy in the UMC modules :guilabel:`Computers` and :guilabel:`LDAP directory` (see :ref:`central-policies`).

 .. _software-policy-update: